qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 it's not the team's fault - "No: your software team does not suck if they make slow progress on a legacy code base."

+Sometimes freelance developers get hired to help out with a legacy migration project, and then get fired because they are too slow, as they too struggle with the legacy and delayed feedback loops in the organization.
+This can happen to the best of us.

 ## The 'system' is management's job

 So if a team's productivity is not good enough, look at the system to learn what